 Now does a propane tank gauge work?

-Now that the gauge is installed and everything is working properly you will notice that the needle does not move like the gas gauge on your car.
-You can use your grill over and over and the needle will not seem to move at all.
-This is because it is measuring the gas pressure and your propane tank is designed to deliver a steady amount of pressure consistently.
+Now that the gauge is installed and everything is working properly.
+Notice that the needle does not move like the gas gauge on your car.
+You can use your grill over and over.
+The needle will not seem to move at all.
+This is because it is measuring the gas pressure.
+Your propane tank is designed to deliver a steady amount of pressure consistently.

 When the propane is down to about a quarter of a tank or 5 lbs of propane or so the pressure begins to fall and this is when the gauge will move into yellow.